-E. Investigative Report
+5. Investigative Report

 At the conclusion of the investigation, the Investigative Team will prepare a draft factual investigative report, including assessments of credibility, a recommended finding as to responsibility, and recommended sanctions, if appropriate.
-In making the responsibility determination, the Investigative Team will use a "preponderance of the evidence" standard.
-In other words, to find a student responsible for violating the Sexual Violence Policy, the Investigative Team must be convinced that it is more likely than not that a violation of the Sexual Violence Policy has occurred.
+In making the responsibility determination, the Investigative team will use a "preponderance of the evidence" standard.
+In other words, to find a student responsible for violating the Sexual Misconduct Policy, the Investigative Team must be convinced that it is more likely than not that a violation of the Sexual Misconduct Policy has occurred.

-1. Opportunity for Review and Comment
+(a) Opportunity for Review and Comment

 The draft investigative report will be provided to both the complainant and respondent for review and comment, under strict instructions that the draft report is confidential, and not to be shared with anyone other than their families and advisors, who must be members of the University community and/or outside counsel, as described above.
-Sharing of the report by either party, their families, advisors or outside counsel with any addition persons will be strictly prohibited.
+Sharing of the report by either party, their families, advisors or outside counsel with any additional persons is strictly prohibited.
 The complainant and respondent will also be provided the opportunity to review the underlying evidence and witness statements with their advisors, but they will not be provided copies.
+The complainant and the respondent will be given the opportunity to respond to and comment on the draft investigative report in writing.